-According to the Act, not as a general rule.
+According to the Act, an appeal does not as a general rule suspend a company's requirement to pay the fine.
 However, there is one exception and one exemption to this rule, without prejudice to the constitutional doubts that it raises.